cloud-bulldozer/benchmark-operator/docs/fs_drift.md

       max_file_sz_kb: 64
 ```

-parameter names in fs-drift are specified in the command line as in the above link, or they can be
+parameter names in fs_drift are specified in the command line as in the above link, or they can be
 specified in a YAML input file also.
 YAML input style is a little different -- double-dash prefix for parameter names
 is omitted, and single dashes are converted to underscores.
 So "--parameter-foo bar" becomes "parameter_foo: bar".

 Operator CRs apparently also do not allow dashes in key names.
 So for the above example, use the
 syntax "parameter_foo" instead of "--parameter-foo".
-See `config/samples/fs-drift/` for an example of fs-drift CR.
+See `config/samples/fs_drift/` for an example of fs_drift CR.

-The following fs-drift parameters will be overridden when fs-drift is used in ripsaw - do not specify these parameters yourself!
+The following fs_drift parameters will be overridden when fs_drift is used in ripsaw - do not specify these parameters yourself!

-- top_directory - will always be set to the fs-drift/ subdirectory inside the mountpoint for the PV
+- top_directory - will always be set to the fs_drift/ subdirectory inside the mountpoint for the PV
 - output_json - JSON counters are always output to counters.json inside the results/ subdirectory
 - host_set - will always correspond to the set of pods being run
 - response_times - will always be set to Y (yes) to collect response time data